applehoro/bermuda-strike/doc/script.md

 ### 3. Storage "Boxed"
 Becky:
 Hey, guess what?
-We're out of coffe at HQ now!
+We're out of coffee at HQ now!

 Emily:
 And I'm out of clue where I am now!